thoughtbot/apprenticeship/markdown/onboarding-packet.md

 you.

 ## Self-guided learning
-Whenever appropriate or applicable to whatever you are working on, you should take time away from client work to do some self-guided learning.
-This can involve reading chapters in books, attending workshops, or learning about and trying out a technique/library.
+Whenever appropriate or applicable to your work, you should take time away from client work to do some self-guided learning.
+This can include reading material from books, attending workshops, or learning about and trying out a technique or library.

-We recommend starting with Apprenticeship Patterns.
+For reading material, we recommend starting with Apprenticeship Patterns, which is available in the thoughtbot Dropbox library.

 ## Workshops
 We encourage learning.
 We run workshops and sell webcasts (both on http://learn.thoughtbot.com), which are free for you.
 You can and should take advantage of these.

 Use the coupon code APPRENTICE2012 to get anything on Learn for free.

-### Training @ Bocoup
-We also have a partnership with Bocoup, where you can take any of their workshops (http://training.bocoup.com) for free as well.
-They offer training in Open Web technologies like HTML5 and JavaScript.

-Backpack has information on how to sign up for these courses for free.
-Search "Bocoup training" or just go to https://thoughtbot.backpackit.com/pages/2895588-bocoup-training.

-If there are other apprentices interested, it would be best to coordinate with them first and just send one email.

 # Getting the Most Out of apprentice.io